 The program also benefits the community by reducing Medicaid utilization and lowering the potential for emergency room usage and hospitalization.

 Contact a Citizen Advocates housing counselor to apply.
 Housing counselors can assist individuals to establish a lease, acquire funds for furnishing an apartment, create connections to safety-net programs and find other services that help meet health needs or activities of daily living.

 Clinicians, case managers or any provider can make a referral to the program by downloading and completing the following application and consent form.
 Directions for submission are included on the application

-To learn more, reach out to Richard Brown, Community Services Supervisor, at 518-651-2708 email@example.com or your Health Home Care Coordinator.
+To learn more, reach out to Cheryl Blanchard, Community Living Manager, at 518-651-2270 or by e-mail at email@example.com or your Health Home Care Coordinator.

 Need help navigating our community housing & living services?

 At Citizen Advocates, we work as a team to provide the best individual, person-centered services to the people we serve.
 Care coordination assists clients with identifying and accessing the services that will assist them in addressing the problems they are experiencing, or that will help them to achieve a higher quality life or level of functioning.